- There are several types of fat in the food we eat: unsaturated (monounsaturated and polyunsaturated), saturated, and trans fats.

 What are some alternatives to saturated or trans fats?

 Instead of using butter for cooking or spreading, try using olive oil or spreadable olive oil.
 Choosing leaner types of protein such as beans or white-meat chicken are good ways to decrease eating saturated fat found in red meat.
 To avoid trans fats, check ingredient lists for partially hydrogenated vegetable oil and avoid products that contain this such as fried foods, shelf-stable baked goods, and coffee creamer.

 What is cholesterol?

-Cholesterol is a fat-like substance that’s found in animal products and is also made in your liver.
+Cholesterol is a fatlike substance that’s found in animal products and is also made in your liver.
 Your body needs cholesterol to make hormones, vitamin D (which is important for healthy bones), and bile (which helps your body use dietary fat).
 There are two types of cholesterol: HDL (commonly referred to as “good” cholesterol) and LDL (or “bad” cholesterol).